Level 5

 C5.3.5 Rebuilding The Base Movement

-C5.3.6 Rebuilding The Chronograph Mechanism - pt 1
+C5.3.6 Rebuilding The Chronograph Mechanism – Part 1

-We rebuild and lubricate the chronograph components of the Poljot 3133
+We now demonstrate the rebuilding and lubrication the chronograph components of the Poljot 3133

 C5.4.0 The Valjoux 7750